fintechstudios/vp-operator-demo-ff-virtual-2020/README.md

-# VP K8s Operator Demo for Flink Forward SF 2020
+# VP K8s Operator Demo for Flink Forward Virtual 2020

 This repo provides an example Flink application that is deployed using the [Ververica Platform K8s Operator][1], GitLab CI/CD, and Helm.